mint522/sales-predictions/README.md

 - score for test data is 0.54.
 - RMSE (root mean squared error) is 1149 meaning on average my model predict is off by 1149.
 ## Conclusion
-The final model I choose is linear regression because it has the best score for test data – 0.59, meaning 59% of the prediction for unseen data is correct, and lowest RMSE (root mean squared error) – 1093, meaning on average my model is off by 1093.
+The final model I choose is Linear Regression because it has the best score for test data – 0.59, meaning 59% of the prediction for unseen data is correct, and lowest RMSE (root mean squared error) – 1093, meaning on average my model is off by 1093.

 From correlation and model analysis, Item MRP, Outlet Location Type, Outlet Type are the main factors affecting sales.
 ## Recommendation
-- Sell more higher price products
+- Sell more high price products
 - For future stores, supermarket type1 at tier 2 location is the best combination.